 Looking for a way to haul ALL of your family’s bikes?!

-Trying to find a car rack that can accommodate frames and wheels ranging from 16 inches to 29 inches can be a daunting task.
-Most racks are designed for adult bikes and often don’t fit the needs of individuals that are needing something for their fat bikes or their children’s bikes.
+Trying to find a bike rack that can accommodate frames and wheels ranging from 16 inches to 29 inches can be a daunting task.
+Most bike racks fit adult bikes and often don’t fit the needs of individuals that are needing something for their fat bikes or their children’s bikes.

 The good news is that there ARE options for families with lots of bikes (including those that need to carry 6 bikes-or more!).
 Below is a list of several “family-friendly” racks that can accommodate several different sizes and models of bikes and keep everyone smiling on the drive to the trailhead.

-Everything from tray style racks to some of the more modern hanging racks and everything in between is listed below.
+The list below covers both hanging and tray/hitch mounted racks.
 With the myriad of options out there, hopefully you can find the one that is right for your family.

 But First, Why You Won’t Find Any Trunk Racks Here